What's happening in your neighborhood? A Weakly Supervised Approach to Detect Local News: Motivation

+Detecting local news is a challenging problem.
+It is not a mere extraction of location names or a certain piece of keywords.
+It needs a comprehensive summarization of the article, and then predicting the possibility of the news documents that will attract interest from users in particular location affinity.
+Developing advanced algorithms capable of understanding human language is essential in addressing these challenges.
+We highlight some drawbacks and challenges associated with relying solely on location names mentioned in articles to determine their local relevance: \begin{enumerate} \item \textbf{Articles of national importance:} We encountered news articles where the geolocation was mentioned, but the content was not specific to that location.
+For example, an article titled “Ryvid Anthem Launch Edition Electric Bike Preorders Are Now Open”\footnote{https://www.rideapart.com/news/604729/ryvid-anthem-launch-preorders-open/} mentions Irvine, CA, but the article's impact extends beyond the local population of Irvine, CA.

-\item \textbf{Articles reported from a location: }The geolocation were the locations from which the news article is being reported from but the news is not about that location.
-For instance: “Laboratory to study dark matter opens 1km under Australian town”\footnote{https://www.pressreader.com/usa/the-guardian-usa/20220820/282248079355210} is a science and space related article with Melbourne and Australia in its body and title.
-“Prince Harry makes surprise visit to Mozambique ahead of trip back to UK” is apparently talking about a celebrity\footnote{https://metro.co.uk/2022/08/18/prince-harry-makes-surprise-visit-to-mozambique-ahead-of-trip-back-to-uk-17208363/}.
-These articles will certainly raise interests from broader readers more than the residents from the localized areas mentioned in the context.
-Therefore it is limited to just showcasing the news to the local audience.
+\item \textbf{Articles reported from a location: }The geolocation mentioned in the news article does not necessarily indicate that the news is about that location or impact the local community.
+For example, articles like “Laboratory to study dark matter opens 1km under Australian town”\footnote{https://www.pressreader.com/usa/the-guardian-usa/20220820/282248079355210} and “Prince Harry makes surprise visit to Mozambique ahead of trip back to UK” \footnote{https://metro.co.uk/2022/08/18/prince-harry-makes-surprise-visit-to-mozambique-ahead-of-trip-back-to-uk-17208363/} may mention specific locations but are not specifically about those locations.
+Such articles often attract a broader readership beyond the localized areas mentioned.
+Therefore, reporting the location of an article doesn't guarantee it is genuinely local, and showcasing it might not be limited to the local audience.